oracle-livelabs/database/datapump-xtts-migration/09-final-backup-restore/final-backup-restore.md

 ## Task 2: Data Pump import

 1. Examine the import driver script.
-For the Data Pump transportable import you use the import driver script `impdp.sh`.
+For the Data Pump transportable import, you use the import driver script `impdp.sh`.
 It's located in the script base folder.
 Normally, you need to fill in information about your target database, but in this lab it is done for you.

     ```
     <copy>